Resolving And Avoiding Disputes Between Heirs And Beneficiaries

 - Evicting relatives or other parties who refuse to leave the decedent’s residence

 - Defending a handwritten will from a relative who accused our client of forging the will

 - Mediated legal settlements to many decedents’ estate disputes

 - Defense of the will and contested will litigation: Having an experienced probate attorney on your side (and by your side) throughout the process means you can turn over the problem of defending the will and representing you as Executor in the event of a will contest (litigation).

-If you have been named the Executor of a will or are seeking to become the Administrator of an estate, it makes sense to have a good understanding of what lies ahead of you throughout the probate process.
-I am able to help with probates in many California counties.
-Call my office in Palo Alto at 650-449-6671 or contact me by email to arrange a time we can discuss your circumstances.
+If you have been named the Executor of a will or are seeking to become the Administrator of an estate, it makes sense to have a good understanding of what lies ahead of you throughout the probate process. we are able to help with probates in many California counties.
+Call our office in Palo Alto at 650-449-6671 or contact us by email to arrange a time we can discuss your circumstances.